Mommy Musings

 Because of the weather my pictures only came out so-so.
 I can only imagine the view on a sunny day!

-Now on to the Bushwacker ... it's an alcoholic frozen drink made with Bailey's Irish Cream.
+Now on to the Bushwacker … it’s an alcoholic frozen drink made with Bailey’s Irish Cream.
 I had my first Bushwacker in Gulf Shores, Alabama, which is where I thought it had originated.
-Though made differently, they taste pretty much the same in both locations and the mystery remains on how St. Thomas became famous for their version-- but it sure was delicious!
+Though made differently, they taste pretty much the same in both locations and the mystery remains on how St. Thomas became famous for their version– but it sure was delicious!

 There are shopping guides with coupons all over St. Thomas with a coupon for $2 off a Bushwacker at Paradise Point.
 I want to say it was around $5 with the discount.